microsoft/FluidFramework/docs/content/docs/data-structures/tree.md

 `SharedTree` supports two node level events: `nodeChanged` and `treeChanged`.
 Your code can create handlers for these events using the utility class `Tree`.
 See [Tree utility APIs](#tree-utility-apis).

-Additionally, the `TreeView` object includes 3 events that operate over the whole tree.
-These are `rootChanged`, `afterBatch`, and `commitApplied`.
+Additionally, the `TreeView` object includes 2 events that operate over the whole tree.
+These are `rootChanged` and `commitApplied`.

 `rootChanged` fires when the root field (the field that contains the root node) changes.
 That is, if a new root node is assigned or the schema changes.
 This will not fire when the node itself changes.

-`afterBatch` fires when a batch of changes has been processed by the Fluid Framework and the `TreeView` object is updated.

 `commitApplied` fires whenever a local change is applied outside of a transaction or when a local transaction is committed.
 This is used to get `Revertible` objects to put on the undo or redo stacks.
 See [Undo/Redo support](#undoredo-support) and [Transactions](#transactions).